Bishop Kemper School for Ministry

 EXTENSIONS

-In the event of emergencies or situations otherwise beyond their control, students may apply to their instructor and the Dean of the school for an extension.
+In the event of emergencies or special situations otherwise beyond their control, students may apply to their instructor and the Dean of the school for an extension.
 The extension agreement will specify a date by which all work must be completed.
 The Dean and the instructor may recommend that the student enroll instead in a subsequent section of the course in question.
 Students should work closely with the instructor and the Dean in the event they anticipate having trouble completing the work assigned for a given course.
-Students who do not submit the work required for a course and do not apply for an extension may receive a failing grade (F) for the course.
+Requests for an extension must be made at least one week prior to date the final assignment is due, except in emergency situations when advance notification is not possible.
+Students who do not submit the work required for a course by the agreed-upon due date and do not apply for an extension will receive a failing grade (F) for the course.

 FINANCIAL AID